Full-Stack-93/alx-system_engineering-devops-2/0x01-shell_permissions/README.md

 The file hello will be in the working directory - chgrp school hello

 Task 14: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory - chown vincent:staff *

+Task 15: Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+The file _hello is in the working directory
+The file _hello is a symbolic link - chown -h vincent:staff _hello